syncfusion-content/wpf-docs/wpf/Calculator/Getting-Started.md

 ## Theme

-[SfCalculator](https://www.syncfusion.com/wpf-controls/calculator) supports various built-in themes.
+The WPF Calculator (SfCalculator) supports various built-in themes.
 Refer to the below links to apply themes for the SfCalculator,

   * [Apply theme using SfSkinManager](https://help.syncfusion.com/wpf/themes/skin-manager)